International Conference, Regensburg, 22–23 January 2021

 How does one become a national composer?
 Can this status be lost again?

 Are there instrumental genres that at certain times tended to be treated and interpreted in a national context?
 What are the reasons for this?

 How are obvious inter-national overlaps of musical material handled (Scotch snap, Lombard rhythm, Hungarian word emphasis)?

 How is the “internationality” of particular music established?

-Abstracts (2000 characters), along with a short autobiography (700 characters), should be sent to Dr. Michael Braun (email@example.com), Department of Musicology at the University of Regensburg, no later than 24 July 2020.
+Abstracts (2000 characters), along with a short autobiography (700 characters), should be sent to Dr. Michael Braun (email@example.com), Department of Musicology at the University of Regensburg, no later than 7 August 2020 (Deadline extended).
 Conference languages are German and English.
 Notifications of acceptance will be sent by 28 August 2020.